-In Florida, for example, workers’ compensation statistics revealed a total of 8,119 work-related back injuries during one year, in which workers’ compensation insurers settled 2,057 of these cases.
+In Florida, workers' compensation statistics revealed a total of 8,119 work-related back injuries during one recent year.
+During that same year, workers' compensation insurers settled 2,057 of these cases.
 A settlement involves paying the injured worker a lump sum and ending the claim process.

-Back Injury Claims Take a While to Settle
+An Average Workers' Comp Settlement for Back Injury Claims Take Time to Settle

 Back injury negotiations are rarely a speedy process.
-They often involve back-and-forth discussions and disagreements on value.
-And, occasionally, they may include an angry outburst or two.
-As long as your actions move the negotiations forward, you will eventually reach a workers’ compensation back injury settlement.
+They often involve back-and-forth discussions and disagreements and occasionally can become heated.
+With a tenacious workers' compensation lawyer on your side to move the negotiations forward, you should eventually reach a workers' compensation back injury settlement.

-The conclusion of a workers’ compensation settlement, initiates a more formal process.
-You will be required to sign documents releasing your right to future benefits for your injury.
-If you chose to proceed without a personal injury lawyer, a workers’ compensation judge will review and approve your settlement.
-If you work with an attorney, a judge will approve your fee agreement.
+The conclusion of a workers' compensation settlement initiates a more formal process.
+You will have to sign documents releasing your right to future benefits for your injury.
+If you choose to proceed without a personal injury lawyer, a workers' compensation judge will review and approve your settlement.
+If you work with an attorney, the judge will also need to approve your attorney's fee agreement.